Oxford's Castle Quarter

-One of the world’s most famous university cities, Oxford is famed for its dreaming spires, river punts and gowned academics travelling through the city on bicycles.
-A less iconic image, however, is the city’s Castle Quarter, a stunning barrio in the city centre, steeped in history and yearning to be explored.
+One of the world’s most famous university cities, Oxford is famed for its tall spires, river punts and gowned academics travelling through the city on bicycles.
+A less iconic image, however, is Oxford's Castle Quarter - a stunning barrio in the city centre, steeped in history and yearning to be explored.

-The Castle’s narrow, cobbled alleyways and honey-toned stone once concealed a thousand years of murder, romance, betrayal, great escapes and execution.
+The Castle’s narrow, cobbled alleyways and honey-toned stone once concealed 1000 years of murder, romance, betrayal, great escapes and execution.
 But now the secrets are out; costumed guides escort visitors, bringing its history to life and revealing fascinating tales of the people who once lived there.

 After a 40 minute guided tour and the opportunity to continue exploring at your leisure, you may feel a bit peckish.
 If so, take the opportunity to visit the Castleyard Café for a hot cuppa and slice of cake, whilst soaking up the atmosphere of the charming surroundings.

 Venture Beyond the Castle

 If you’re looking for even more excitement, the castle also hosts a Jailbreak Escape Room!
 Get locked in one of the original jail cells with a terrifying matron prowling the halls outside.